-Cross-environment reporting links together cookies (for web), resettable device IDs (for mobile apps), and anonymized Google sign-ins, to identify a user across different environments.
+Cross-environment reporting links together cookies (for web), resettable device IDs (for mobile apps), and aggregated sign in data, to identify a user across different environments.
 This allows Google to determine the path taken by the user, from first seeing an ad to conversion.
-No data about the specific user is retained and all reporting is anonymized.
+No data about the specific user is retained.

 Cross-environment conversion reporting can be complex due to the nature of attribution and conversion tracking in apps.
 Cross-environment conversions that occur on devices or browsers other than the original ad can be attributed differently, or not measured at all, compared to traditional cookie-based conversion measurement.
 But overall, including cross-environment metrics will offer a more complete conversion picture in your reporting.

 What can I measure?

 Using the Cross-Device Conversions report in Display & Video 360, you can measure the following metrics for line items, insertion orders, and advertisers: